|Written by Historian|

 Kay wasn't the only ex-Parc person to be so affected.
 When ex-Parc employees applied for a job at Apple they often left in disgust when they discovered that the Mac didn't even have 2MBytes of RAM.
 Kay was immediately forbidden to speak to the press!

 As things turned out Kay ended up being one of the strongest advocates of the Apple way of doing things.
 In 1987 he and Steve Wozniak made a round the world publicity trip and spoke to Apple enthusiasts in an effort to put the ailing company back on its feet.
 His way with words seems to have impressed everyone who worked with him.
 He could verbalise what it was that was required so that others could work out how to achieve it.

-He then joined Walt Disney Imagineering Disney ended its Disney Fellow program and became a Senior Fellow at Hewlett-Packard until HP disbanded its Advanced Software Research Team in 2005.
-In 2001 he founded Viewpoints Research Institute, a non-profit organization dedicated to children, learning, and advanced software development.
+In 2001 Kay founded the Viewpoints Research Institute, a non-profit organization dedicated to children, learning, and advanced software development.